 Get Out, a $5 million movie from late February — a movie from a black, first-time writer and director — was nominated for a Best Picture Oscar on Tuesday.
 And Jordan Peele's reaction to his Oscar nomination is spot on.
 Peele tweeted a GIF of the film's star Daniel Kaluuya crying from a scene in the movie, which is certainly an appropriate response.

-Get Out is the earliest Best Picture nominee in terms of release date since Silence of the Lambs opened in mid-February of 1991, according to Forbes.
+Get Out is the earliest Best Picture nominee from this year's Oscars in more than two decade since Silence of the Lambs' opening in 1991, according to Forbes.
 And Peele is only the third person ever to receive a Best Picture nomination and director and writing nods for his first film as a director — after Warren Beatty with Heaven Can Wait in 1978 and James L. Brooks with Terms of Endearment in 1983, according to a tweet by BuzzFeed reporter, Adam Vary.

 Get Out is a deserving film — a social thriller that is both universal and specific.
 It's the story of a man (Kaluuya) meeting his girlfriend's (Allison Williams) family for the first time.
 Things go awry, not in the funny sense, but in the racist sense — it's also the racial allegory of a black man meeting his white girlfriend's family for the first time.
 At first, viewers are watching the too-common struggles of an interracial relationship pan out on screen.
 But as the film progresses, a series of disturbing discoveries unravel in a twisted, unexpected turn.